On January 6th, the Befana arrives punctually and takes all the holidays away.

 The Befana in the collective imagination and according to different traditions

 But how is it represented?
-Usually it is one old with long nose and sharp chin who travels using a broom.
+Usually it is one old with a long nose and the sharp chin who travels using a broom.
 Wear one gonna broad and dark, a apron with pockets and one shawl.
 On his head, however, he has a handkerchief or bad hat.

 Originally it represented the year that had just passed, while the gifts were a good omen for the new year.